fbpx Girls Education Collaborative

 We take a holistic approach to educating “the whole girl.”
 GEC continues to work closely with school leadership and provides needed funding to boost programming that helps ensure the success and retention of every student, despite their personal or educational backgrounds.

-Recognizing the critical need for holistic wraparound services at the school, GEC is co-developing, funding and supporting additional programming and growth opportunities for the students, including access to athletics, music, art, health education, and leadership development.
+Recognizing the critical need for holistic wraparound services at the school, GEC is co-developing, funding, and supporting additional programming and growth opportunities for the students, including access to athletics, music, art, health education, and leadership development.

 We are fortunate and honored to be working with the Sisters and joining them in their vision to empower the women of Tanzania and improve lives for all through the power of education.